- Serves: 3 - 4

 - Mix together the rice and dal, wash thoroughly , drain and set aside.
 Heat oil in a pressure cooker,or a large pan (if cooking without pressure cooker), add the mustard and cumin seeds.
 Once they pop,add hing, and cloves,peppercorns and cinnamon and

 - Now add the tomatoes and fry for a min.
 Add the red chilly powder, turmeric powder, and kala masala and fry.
 Add potatoes along with a splash of water to prevent the spices from burning.
 Now add the washed rice and dal mixture and fry till all mixed.

-- Close the lid of pressure cooker and cook for approx. 2-3 whistles.
+- Pressure cook for approx. 2-3 whistles.
 If using a pan, simmer on medium heat with closed lid ,leaving a small gap for steam to escape.
-After 10 mins, when most of the water dries out, cook on a low heat with open lid, til
+After 10 mins, when most of the water dries out, cook on a low heat with open lid, till done

-- Serve the khichadi with chopped coriander leaves and a splash of oil.
-Spicy Pickles and Papads go well with Khandeshi Khichadi.
+- Serve the khichadi with chopped coriander leaves and drizzle of peanut oil.
+Spicy Pickles and Nachni/ragi Papads go well with Khandeshi Khichadi.